kanei/vantuch.cz/wp-content/plugins/schema-app-structured-data-for-schemaorg/readme.txt

 * BreadcrumbList : http://schema.org/BreadcrumbList
 * WebSite : http://schema.org/WebSite

 All of these pages get extremely detailed schema.org data based on what's possibly mapped from the database.
-Customization of Page and Post schema markup can be done by directly editing the generated JSON-LD for each page.
+Customization of Page and Post schema markup can be done through default settings (e.g. posts can default to NewsArticle) as well as by directly editing the generated JSON-LD for each page.

 **[Schema App Wordpress Plugin FAQ](https://www.schemaapp.com/wordpress-plugin/faq/)**

 **Extended Optimization with Schema App Tools**

 There is a lot of benefit of adding schema markup to fully describe your business including increased organic traffic, higher search rank and rich results.
 To achieve this you need to optimize your whole website with schema markup.

 [Schema App Tools](https://www.schemaapp.com/) enable marketers to create custom [schema.org](http://schema.org/) markup for a website's Local Business,  Organization, Services, Reviews, Contact Page and more.
 Schema App Tools have the complete [schema.org](http://schema.org/) vocabulary, requires no JSON-LD coding, and help you do ongoing schema markup maintenance when Google changes their recommendations.
 [Learn more about the Schema App Tools](https://www.schemaapp.com/schema-org-json-ld-markup-editor/).

-Schema App Tools subscriptions include support from our experts in schema markup.
+Schema App Tools subscriptions include support from our experts in schema markup and access to the Schema App [Advanced Wordpress Plugin](https://www.schemaapp.com/schema-app-advanced-wordpress-plugin/).
+The Advanced Plugin compliments this base Schema Plugin by adding capabilities including:

+* WooCommerce Products
+* Link Category & Tag Definitions to Wikipedia, Wikidata
+* Page & Post Review Widget
+* Custom Post & Field Mapping

 **Manage multiple sites?**